-Herring is a nutritionally dense food that you can add into many recipes from cuisines around the world.
-Whether you can make herring the star of a dish or use it as a protein-packed snack, herring may offer some great health benefits.
+Herring is a nutritionally dense food that you can add to many recipes from cuisines around the world.
+Whether you make it the star of a dish or use it as a protein-packed snack, eating herring may offer some great health benefits.

 Health experts at the American Heart Association and elsewhere have suggested that everyone should eat fish twice a week if possible, but most Americans don’t.
 Fish carry many nutrients that are hard to find in other foods, such as omega-3 fatty acids, which are essential for muscle function.
 Here are a few of the potential benefits:

-One reason nutrition experts recommend eating more fish is because it has been shown to significantly reduce the risks associated with heart disease.
-The omega-3s found in herring can also help regulate your heartbeat.
+One reason nutrition experts recommend eating more fish of any kind is because it has been shown to significantly reduce the risks associated with heart disease.
+Omega-3s have been found to significantly reduce arrhythmias, or fast heartbeats.

 Omega-3 fatty acids are also crucial for fetal brain development.
 One study showed that the children of women who ate two or more servings of fish per week during pregnancy tended to test better in intelligence, behavior, and development.